 We believe that our two principal businesses are substantially affected by demand for aluminum and railroad track maintenance.
 Worldwide aluminum production increased 6.4% to 29.8 million metric tons in 2004 from 28.0 million metric tons in 2003, and is estimated to grow to 31.6 million metric tons in 2005, for a compound annual growth rate of 6.3% since 2003.
-Carbon pitch requirements for the aluminum industry are estimated to be approximately 3.1 million metric tons in 2005, up from 2.5 million metric tons in 2004.
+Carbon pitch requirements for the aluminum industry are estimated to be approximately 3.1 million metric tons in 2004.